-Geriatric use: No dose adjustment is required in patients ≥65 years of age (see section 2.5.5 Geriatric Use).
+Geriatric use: No dose adjustment is required in patients ≥ 65 years of agreed section 2.5.5 Geriatric Use).

 Renal impairment: Dose adjustments of Perjeta are not needed in patients with mild or moderate renal impairment.
-No dose recommendations can be made for patients with severe renal impairment because of the limited pharmacokinetic data available (see section 3.2.5 Pharmacokinetics in Special Populations).
+No dose recommendations can be made for patients with severe renal impairment because of the limited pharmacokinetic data available (see section 3.2.5 Pharmacokinetics in special populations).

-Hepatic impairment: The safety and efficacy of Perieta have not been studied in patients with hepatic impairment.
+Hepatic impairment: The safety and efficacy of Perjeta have not been studied in patients with hepatic impairment.

-Contraindications 2.3
+2.3 Contraindications

-Perjeta is contraindicated in patients with known hypersensitivity to pertuzumab or to any of its excipients.
+Perjeta is contraindicated in patients with known hypersensitivity to Pertuzumab or to any of its excipients.

-2.4 Warnings and Precautions
+2.4 Warnings and precautions